unigale/docs/src/content/docs/advanced/options-store.md

 Developers may implement their own storage drivers to customize how global or module-specific options are persisted.

-By default, Unigale uses the `options` database table to store all key–value entries.
+By default, Epsicube uses the `options` database table to store all key–value entries.